jamespantalones/notes/music/albums.md

 - Todd Rundgren - *A Wizard, A True Star* - 1973
 - Cherrelle - *Fragile* - 1984
 - Magma - *Merci* - 1984
+- Glenda McLeod - *No Stranger To Love* - 1983